MicahJank/User-Onboarding/README.md

 ## Set Up The Project

-- [ ] Start off by installing a blank React app by using Create React App.
+- [ ]  Start off by installing a blank React app by running npx create-react-app <app-name> --use-npm.
-- [ ] Add the following as dependencies inside your React app:
+- [ ] Using npm, add the following as dependencies inside your React app:
-  - `formik`
   - `yup`
   - `axios`
 - [ ] Create a component file called `Form.js`, import it into your `App.js` file, and place the component in your JSX there.

-## STEP 1 - Create Your Formik Form
+## STEP 1 - Create Your Advanced Form

 We want to create a form to onboard a new user to our system.
 We need _at least_ the following pieces of information about our new user: